martyncisneros/beautiful-jekyll/_posts/2017-04-01-changes-in-insured-rates-by-state.md

 ** The Python code and data used for this post can be found <a href="https://nbviewer.jupyter.org/github/martyncisneros/visualizing_changes_insured_rates/blob/master/Healthcare%20Insurance%20Coverage.ipynb" target="_blank">here</a>.**

 The Affordable Care Act increased the rate of citizens with health insurance coverage by an <strong>average of 5.43% across all states</strong>.
 The states with the greatest increase in their insured rate were <strong>Nevada, Oregon, California, Kentucky, New Mexico, and West Virginia</strong>.
+As of 2015, there were <strong>$19.8 million</strong> newly insured individuals since the implementation of the ACA.

 ![alt text][logo]